civican/legisinfo/44-1/bills/S-210/bill_text.md

 ### Section 11

-  **(1)** The Governor in Council may make regulations for carrying out the purposes and provisions of this Act, including regulations prescribing the age-verification methods referred to in subsection 6(1).
+The Governor in Council may make regulations for carrying out the purposes and provisions of this Act, including regulations prescribing the age-verification methods referred to in subsection 6(1).

-  **(2)** Before prescribing an age-verification method under subsection (1), the Governor in Council must consider whether the method

-    is reliable;

-    maintains user privacy and protects user personal information;

-    collects and uses personal information solely for age-verification purposes, except to the extent required by law;

-    destroys any personal information collected for age-verification purposes once the verification is completed; and

-    generally complies with best practices in the fields of age verification and privacy protection.

 ## Coming into Force